prose/starter/_posts/articles/2012-06-15-getting-started.md

 - articles
 ---

-Here's how to get started with Poole.
+Here's how to get started with Prose.

 Login with your Github User
 -----------------

-It was challenging, but Poole supports OAuth.
+It was challenging, but Prose supports OAuth.
 I think it's very important to use OAuth over Basic Authentication, since Github data can be very sensible and no one wants to risk getting his password sniffed.

 ![Start](http://f.cl.ly/items/0t0A170b2Y093F2u1w45/Screen%20Shot%202012-05-23%20at%205.48.45%20PM.png)